Brief Overview of the Collection

 Multiple copies of key course readings are acquired to support taught course students along with an extensive collection of e-books, e-journals and research databases.

 Developing facilities & services

 The 2010/11 session saw Phase One of a Library Transformation Project - a major refurbishment that resulted in a bright, welcoming and more accessible space with new language laboratories, group study rooms, an IT suite and other facilities.
-Phase Two (the upper, research floors) will follow after the 2016 centenary of the School.
+Further funding is sought to transform the upper floors of the Library.